goat-community/goat-website/_docs/alphashape-de.md

 lang: de
 ---

 GOAT allows you to calculate and visualize isochrones using alpha shapes.
-GOAT is using the function [pgr_pointsAsPolygon](https://docs.pgrouting.org/v2.0.0-alpha/src/driving_distance/doc/dd_points_as_polygon.html) from the library `pgRouting` to generate alpha shapes.
-The result of this function is an isochrone (polygon) representing the area from a set of points that can be reached in a dedicated time.
+GOAT is using a very fast 2D concave hull algorithm, which is described in this paper  [A New Concave Hull Algorithm and Concaveness Measure for n-dimensional Datasets, 2012](https://journal.iis.sinica.edu.tw/paper/1/100295-3.pdf?cd=2217EEBB7C44EDA26) and is implemented in a Javascript library called [Concaveman](https://github.com/mapbox/concaveman).
+This library generates isochrones (polygons) representing the area from a set of points that can be reached in a dedicated time.

 <td> {% include image.html src="docs/technical_documentation/alphashape/isochrone_as_alphashape.png" %} </td>

-#### 1. Alphashape
+#### 1. Concave Hull
-Alpha shapes or α-shapes are often used to generalize bounding polygons around a given sets of points.
-Depending on the chosen alpha parameter the precision of the isochrone can differ.
-The following example illustrates how alpha shapes are generated depending on the alpha-parameter.
+Concave hulls are often used to generalize bounding polygons around a given sets of points.
+Depending on the chosen concaveness the precision of the isochrone can differ.
+The following example illustrates the difference between a convex and a concave hull.

 ##### 1.1.
 Points from the network
 <td> {% include image.html src="docs/technical_documentation/alphashape/set_points.png" %} </td>

 ##### 1.2.
 Convex Hull
-In the first case is the α-parameter=0.
-This mean the generated shape from the calculation resembles all the data points.
+Imagine you take an a rubber band and you stretch it around the points.
 This is called convex hull.
+As you can see this representation is missing level of detail but comes with the advantage of fast computation.
 <td> {% include image.html src="docs/technical_documentation/alphashape/convex_hull.png" %} </td>

 ##### 1.3.
 Concave Hull
-By decreasing the alpha parameter value, generated polygon will fit better the sample data.
-A Concave hull describes better the shape of the point cloud than the convex hull.
+A concave hull usually begins with a convex hull as starting geometry and then tries to fit better the point dataset.
+Depending on the chosen concavity the shape can be more or less precise.
+Different parameters can be used for the calculation of the isochrones, depending of the needed precision.
+However rising precision comes with higher computation times.
 <td> {% include image.html src="docs/technical_documentation/alphashape/concave_hull.png" %} </td>

-##### 2. Level of detail isochrones
-GOAT allows you to choose the level of detail to calculate isochrones.
-The level of detail of the isochrone depends on the alpha-parameter.
-In the front-end of GOAT the level of detail of isochrones is categorized into six groups from 0 to 5 as following:
-- Level of detail 0: α-parameter = 0.00003
-- Level of detail 1: α-parameter = 0.000003
-- Level of detail 2: α-parameter = 0.0000025
-- Level of detail 3: α-parameter = 0.000002
-- Level of detail 4: α-parameter = 0.0000017
-- Level of detail 5: α-parameter = 0.0000015

-The following example shows how the shape of the isochrone fits better to the network by increasing the level of detail.

-<td> {% include image.html src="docs/technical_documentation/alphashape/levelofdetails.png" %} </td>

-<span style="color:red">Note: Using very high level of detail can generate errors.</span>
+Therefore, GOAT uses a specific parameter for the caclulation of the isochrones, that represents a compromise between accuracy and computation time.
+Thanks to the [PLV8 extension](https://github.com/plv8/plv8) the [Concaveman](https://github.com/mapbox/concaveman) library can be used directly in the PostgreSQL database.